sikuli/sikuli/docs/source/region.rst

 		of the screen.
 The new region has the same width and x-position as the current region.

+		:param range: a positive integer defining the new height

 	.. py:method:: left([range])

 		Returns a new :py:class:`Region` that is defined left of the current region's